cchen744/uhi-extreme-heat-response/README.md

-# uhi-extreme-heat-response
 # Urban Heat Island Response to Extreme Heat Events

 ## 1. Research Question
 a.
 How does urban heat island (UHI) intensity respond under extreme heat conditions compared to baseline summer conditions?
-b.
+<br>b.
 Is the condition-dependence of UHI associated with differences in urban land use composition or other built-environment factors across cities?

 ## 2. Study Area and Data
 - Daily PRISM temperature data (tmean, tmax)